cyberbotics/webots-doc/guide/webots-built-in-editor.md

 development tools installed.
 You will find information on the development tools [here](language-setup.md).

-The possible compilation actions are listed bellow.
+The possible compilation actions are listed below.
 Some of them are only accessible in the `Build` menu, whereas `Build` and `Clean` actions have a shortcut in the Text Editor toolbar.